opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 ```
 This command sends the YAML template to the Knitfab API, which creates a new Plan based on the provided configuration.

-The output of the command, which is stored in the `initial_train_plan` variable, is a JSON object containing details about the created Plan.
+The output of the command, which is stored in the `initial_train_plan` variable, is a json object containing details about the created Plan.

 ### 4.5.
 Extract the Plan Id
 ```bash
 initial_train_plan_id=$(echo "$initial_train_plan" | jq -r '.planId')
 ```
-This command extracts the unique Id of the created Plan from the JSON output.
+This command extracts the unique Id of the created Plan from the json output.

 ### 4.6.
 Confirm the Run Status